 So, YES.
 It’s good!!

 What makes this balm a magical cure-all, are the ingredients.
 And there’s only a few at that: oil, beeswax, dried peppermint and dried lavender.

-You get the soothing moisture from the oil, healing protection from the beeswax – and then it’s enriched with these herbs that have some serious medicinal qualities!
+You get the soothing moisture from the oil, healing protection from the beeswax – and then it’s enriched with simple herbs that have potent medicinal qualities!
 You might be surprised to learn just what these pantry ingredients can do!